owid/owid-datasets/datasets/Political regimes - Polity 5/README.md

-# Political regimes - Center for Systemic Peace (2021)
+# Political regimes - Polity 5

 This dataset provides information on political regimes, using data from Polity (2021).